Get in Touch

 • System Calls vs. Library Functions

-• How System Calls are Made
+• Mechanisms of System Calls

-• Return Values and Error Numbers
+• Return Values and Error Codes

-• Labs
+• Practical Labs

 Memory Management and Allocation

-• Memory Management
+• Memory Management Concepts

-• Dynamical Allocation
+• Dynamic Allocation

-• Tuning malloc()
+• Optimizing malloc()

 • Locking Pages

-• Labs
+• Practical Labs

 Files and Filesystems in Linux **

-• Files, Directories and Devices
+• Files, Directories, and Devices

 • The Virtual File System